 Step 2: Steaming: Also known as the "traditional method," steaming is an additional step in the placenta encapsulation process that can eliminate any potential pathogens by heating the placenta quickly to a food safe temperature.
 The traditional method is the most common method that my clients use.
 The placenta is kept in the steam bath until a thermometer reads that it is cooked completely through.

 Some people choose to forgo this step and go right to step 3, which is called "raw processing."
 Raw processing bypasses any possibility of steaming affecting the bioactive compounds.
 While steaming occurs, all dehydration tools go into a bleach bath.
+Every piece of equipment I use is washed in hot soapy water and then soaked in bleach both before and after every use (meaning it's been through the process twice between every client).

-Step 3: Dehydration: After steaming, the placenta is thinly sliced and placed in a food dehydrator at a low temperature for several hours until it becomes dry and brittle.
+Step 3: Dehydration: After steaming, the placenta is thinly cut and placed in a food dehydrator at a low temperature for several hours until it becomes dry and brittle.
 Dehydration helps to remove moisture from the placenta, preserving it and allowing it to be ground into a fine powder later in the process.
 At the end of dehydration, all encapsulation tools go... your guessed it... into a bleach bath.

 Step 5: Storage and Consumption: The encapsulated placenta is stored in a clean, airtight container.
 For extra safety you can keep your pills refrigerated or frozen until they are ready to be consumed.
 It's recommended to start with a small dosage and gradually increase as needed.
 I provide detailed instructions on dosage and usage to ensure safe consumption for my clients.